datasone/BS-GSA/README.md

 ## Replicating our results

-- Download our pre-extracted feature file (tracked by git LFS) from git repository.
+- Download our pre-extracted feature file from [Here](https://drive.google.com/drive/folders/1amRgZDek-lVvJTHmzGTYwyHsOEkFUFcY?usp=sharing).
-  - The file is split to zip files to bypass GitHub's 2GB file limit, so the `partitioned_features` file will need to be decompressed
+  - The file is split to zip files, so the `partitioned_features` file will need to be decompressed
 - Create a experiment directory for storing log, data and models
 - Run `train_test.sh` in the experiment directory
   - `../train_test.sh <FEATURE_FILE>`